Skip to main content

 • Context-Dependent Peptides ∞ GnRH itself can exhibit facilitative, inhibitory, or neutral effects depending on its pulsatile release pattern, the specific brain region targeted, and the prevailing hormonal landscape.
 This variability highlights the exquisite sensitivity of the neuroendocrine system.

-The precise anatomical localization of peptide action within the further emphasizes their targeted influence.
+The precise anatomical localization of peptide action within the central nervous system further emphasizes their targeted influence.
 Neuropeptides exert their effects predominantly within specific hypothalamic nuclei, including the lateral, paraventricular, ventromedial, and arcuate nuclei, as well as the medial preoptic area and spinal cord.
 These discrete neural circuits form the biological substrate upon which sexual desire is generated and modulated, offering a compelling frontier for therapeutic intervention.

 Can Peptide Therapies Alter Neurotransmitter Profiles?